 Scripting languages are used in many areas, both on and off the web.
 In addition to server-side and client-side applications, scripting languages can be used in system administration.
 Examples of scripts used in system admin are Shell, Perl, and Python.

-Scripting languages are also used in lots of games and multimedia.
+Scripting languages are also used in a variety of games and multimedia.
 For example, Minecraft mods use Java to allow users to create their own worlds and items in the game.
-Additionally, Second Life, Trainz, and Wesnoth all allow users to create extensions on the games.
+Additionally, Second Life, Trainz, and Wesnoth all rely on scripting languages and allow users to create extensions for the games.
+Similar to the extensions used in games, extensions in other programs, such as Google’s Chrome browser extensions, are all run using scripting languages.

 Pros and Cons of Scripting Languages